Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Experiments and Results

 \subsection{Experimental Results and Analysis}

-The results presented in Table~\ref{CONCIL_table} clearly demonstrate the superiority of our proposed method, CONCIL, over the baseline model on both the CUB and AwA datasets.
-Specifically, for average concept accuracy, CONCIL outperforms the baseline by 19\% on the CUB dataset and 19.2\% on the AwA dataset.
-This consistent improvement across different datasets underscores the robustness and generalizability of CONCIL.
+The results presented in Table~\ref{CONCIL_table} compellingly demonstrate the significant superiority of our proposed method, CONCIL, over the baseline model on both the CUB and AwA datasets.
+This comprehensive evaluation highlights CONCIL's efficacy in handling the complex multimodal concept-incremental and class-incremental learning task.

+Specifically, for average concept accuracy, CONCIL consistently outperforms the baseline.
+It achieves an impressive 19\% improvement on the CUB dataset (from 0.6896 to 0.8209) and a substantial 19.2\% improvement on the AwA dataset (from 0.8140 to 0.9703).
+This consistent and considerable gain across two distinct fine-grained image datasets underscores CONCIL's robustness and generalizability in accurately identifying and retaining a growing vocabulary of human-interpretable concepts.

-For average class accuracy, the performance gap is even more pronounced.
-On the CUB dataset, CONCIL achieves an improvement of 31.5\% points over the baseline, while on the AwA dataset, this improvement is even more significant at 50.7\% points.
-These substantial gains in class accuracy highlight the effectiveness of CONCIL in handling complex classification tasks.
+For average class accuracy, the performance gap is even more pronounced, directly showcasing CONCIL's remarkable ability to mitigate catastrophic forgetting for classification tasks.
+On the CUB dataset, CONCIL achieves an improvement of approximately 31.5 percentage points (from 0.2983 to 0.6133) over the baseline.
+On the AwA dataset, this improvement is even more significant at approximately 50.7 percentage points (from 0.3550 to 0.8624).
+These substantial gains in class accuracy decisively highlight the effectiveness of CONCIL in handling complex incremental classification tasks, particularly where the classifier's output dimension also continually expands to accommodate new classes.

-Moreover, CONCIL significantly reduces the forgetting rate, a critical metric in continual learning.
-The average class forgetting rate decreases by 88.7\% on the CUB dataset and 89\% on the AwA dataset.
-This remarkable reduction in forgetting rate indicates that CONCIL not only excels in learning new concepts but also effectively retains previously learned information, thereby addressing one of the primary challenges in continual learning.
+Moreover, CONCIL drastically reduces the forgetting rate, a critical metric in continual learning that directly reflects knowledge retention.
+The average class forgetting rate decreases by an astounding 88.7\% on the CUB dataset (from 0.8153 to 0.0919) and by 89\% on the AwA dataset (from 0.9365 to 0.1029).
+This remarkable reduction in forgetting rate indicates that CONCIL not only excels in learning new concepts and classes but also effectively retains previously learned information, thereby fundamentally addressing one of the primary and most challenging problems in continual learning.
+These results empirically validate our theoretical claim of "absolute knowledge memory" for the analytic layers.

-To gain a more intuitive understanding of these performance differences, Figure~\ref{visual-CONCIL_ALL} provides a visual comparison of the baseline and CONCIL models.
-As the number of training steps increases, the average accuracy of the baseline model drops significantly, while the average forgetting rate gradually increases.
-This trend is particularly evident in the later phases of training, where the baseline model's performance deteriorates markedly.
+To gain a more intuitive understanding of these profound performance differences, Figure~\ref{visual-CONCIL_ALL} provides a visual comparison of the baseline and CONCIL models' performance trajectory across phases.
+As the number of training steps (phases) increases, the average accuracy of the baseline model drops significantly, while its average forgetting rate gradually increases.
+This trend is particularly evident in the later phases of training, where the baseline model's performance deteriorates markedly, typical of catastrophic forgetting in conventional deep learning setups.